Use our search tool to browse our database of frequently asked questions!

 This insurance covers you for claims made by third parties for either physical damage to their property (say their car) or injuries they sustain.

-In Europe, Australia, New Zealand, Africa and most parts of the Middle and Far East this is normally included within the minimum insurance that has to be taken from your hire company.
+In Europe, Australia, New Zealand, Africa and most parts of the Middle and Far East this is normally already included within the minimum insurance provided by your hire company.

 In the US, Canada and the Caribbean (and a few other countries around the world) whilst some liability insurance tends to be included within the car hire package this may be at a level which leaves you feeling inadequately protected.